Quantizations of conical symplectic resolutions I: local and global structure: Modules over quantizations

 As noted in the proof of Proposition \ref{dui-heck}, the invariant pushforward $(u_*\scr{U}[\hmon])^{\C^*}$ is the quantization of $\scrM_\eta$ with period $h\la+t\eta$, and is therefore isomorphic to our given quantization $\scr D$.
 Thus, we have an equivalence between good $\bS$-equivariant $\scrD$-modules and $\bS\times\C^*$-equivariant $\scr{U}[\hmon]$-modules, induced by the adjoint functors $u^*$ and $u_*^{\C^*}$.

 Recall that we are given a $\scrD$-module $\cN$ on $\scrM_\eta$ supported on a Lagrangian subvariety of $\fM$.
-Thus, $u^*\cN$ is supported on the preimage of $\supp(\cN)$ which is Lagrangian (so this sheaf is {\bf holonomic}).
+Thus, $u^*\cN$ is supported on the preimage of $\supp(\cN)$ which is Lagrangian.
 By a finiteness theorem of Kashiwara and Schapira \cite[7.1.10]{KSdq}, the self Ext-sheaf of $(u^*\cN)^{\an}$ is perverse, and in particular, its endomorphism algebra commuting with $\bS$ is finite dimensional over $\C$.
-By Theorem \ref{th:GAGA}, the same holds for $u^*\cN$.
-As with any element of any finite dimensional algebra over $\C$, the endomorphism $y-\tau$ has a minimal polynomial with complex coefficients such that $p(y-\tau)=0$.
+By Theorem \ref{th:GAGA}, the same holds for $u^*\cN$.\footnote{One can also use the theory of Euler classes from \cite{KSdq}, which we will discuss later in Section \ref{sec:index}, to show that such a module has finite length, imitating the usual proof for D-modules \cite[3.1.2(ii)]{HTT}.
+We thank the referee for this observation.} As with any element of any finite dimensional algebra over $\C$, the endomorphism $y-\tau$ has a minimal polynomial $q(x)$ such that $q(y-\tau)=0$.
 Since the structure map $\pi^{-1}\fS_\aone\to \scrD$ is given by $t\mapsto h\tau$, we thus have that the action of $\tau=h^{-1}t$ on the reduction $\cN=(u_*u^*\cN)^{\C^*}$ satisfies the same polynomial equation. \end{proof}

 \begin{remark} Lemma \ref{minimal-polynomial} almost certainly holds for general $\eta\in H^2(\fM;\C)$ rather than just classes in the image of integral cohomology; however the proof uses the line bundle $\cL$ in a very strong way.
 Proving the general case will require understanding the theory of twistor deformations of line bundles over gerbes. \end{remark}